kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 We did some comparative benchmarks on the *LabelEncoding* procedure, a very common operation in data science, in which we convert vector of strings to a vector of integer values that the model can understand.
 In these benchmarks, we compared an out-of-the-box Python implementation of the algorithm from scikit-learn to a custom one we built in Rust.

-Our Rust implementation was able to encode 100,000 strings 7x faster than the Python one.
+Our Rust implementation was able to encode 100,000 strings used 7x less memory than the Python one.
 More surprising was the benchmark of encoding 1,000,000 strings.
-In this case, the Rust version was *2500x faster* than the corresponding Python implementation!
-The predictability of our Rust code was incredibly useful in scaling our pipeline, as we were sure that we would be able to process larger datasets without unexpected overhead.
+In this case, the Rust version used *2500x less memory* than the corresponding Python implementation.
+We're still investigating this jump in memory usage -- it's likely due to the implementation details of the Python version.
+Funny enough, the performance implications of LabelEncoder were just brought up in [this](https://github.com/scikit-learn/scikit-learn/issues/7432) issue.
+Regardless, the predictability of our Rust code was incredibly useful in scaling our pipeline, as we were sure that we would be able to process larger datasets without unexpected overhead.

 ### Other advantages